 16 ounces part-skim ricotta cheese or cottage cheese

 1 pound part-skim mozzarella cheese, grated

-If you have purchased Italian sausages with casings, you will need to remove the casings.
+If you have sausages with casings, you will need to remove the casings.
 To do so, take a knife and cut down the length of the sausage.
 The casing should peel away easily.
-If you purchased sausage meat without casings, you can continue to the next step.
+If you purchased sausage meat without casings, continue to the next step.

-Gently simmer sauce, uncovered for 1 1/2 hours.
+Gently simmer the sauce, uncovered for 1 1/2 hours.
 (Keep the sauce at a very low simmer).

 Skim off any fat floating on top and adjust the seasoning as necessary.
-Our homemade sauce can be prepared in advance and refrigerated for up to 3 days, or frozen for up to 3 months.
+The sauce can be prepared in advance and refrigerated for up to 3 days, or frozen for up to 3 months.
 This recipe yields about 9 cups of sauce.
 You will need 4 to 5 cups of sauce for the lasagna.
-So, either save the sauce for a second lasagna or use to top pasta another day.
+You can save the sauce for a second lasagna or use to top pasta another day.